 IMPLEMENTATION: Recognizing that the capital program requires a critical balance between maintenance of existing assets and expansion efforts, this policy objective has been used in the past to develop the annual capital budget.
-Between 2010 and 2015, the capital maintenance to expansion ratio has ranged from a low of 84.1 percent and a high of 98.9 percent as the focus of the Authority's capital program has been focused on achieving a State of Good Repair through the maintenance, rehabilitation, and replacement or upgrade of existing capital assets rather than on expansion activities.
-This measure is expected to remain above 95 percent in 2016 and remain above the 90 percent maximum goal for 2017 through 2019, ranging from 94.1 percent in 2017, to 92.5 percent in 2018 and 2019, as the focus of the Authority's capital programs continue to focus on state of good repair (SGR) projects throughout the Authority.
+The focus of the Authority's capital program has been on achieving a State of Good Repair through the maintenance, rehabilitation, and replacement or upgrade of existing capital assets rather than on expansion activities.
+This measure will remain above 75 percent minimum goal for 2018 through 2020, ranging from 94.3 percent in 2018, to 94.5 percent in 2019 through 2022, as the focus of the Authority's capital programs continue to focus on state of good repair (SGR) projects throughout the Authority.